 One thing I ask of the Lord, this is what I seek: that I may dwell in the house of the Lord all the days of my life.
 (Psalms 27:4a)

 That you may dwell in the house of the Lord?
 You are the house of the Lord.
 You can dwell in the house of the Lord as long as you like.
-In fact, it’s going to be quite impossible for you to dwell anywhere else.
+It’s going to be quite impossible for you to dwell anywhere else.

 Where is God?